erin-bristow/reddit-alerts/README.md

 Currently, the function flagged_posts() in main.py will output posts that match the regexes in regex_list.py, and display the sentiment analysis of the post body and title (positive/negative).
 This information will be placed in posts.txt.
 There is a posts.txt file in this repository if you would like to view an example.

-If you run the below command omitting the -O flag, the output will be displayed in the terminal in addition to in posts.txt.
+If you run the above command omitting the -O flag, the output will be displayed in the terminal in addition to in posts.txt.

 ```
 py main.py